Hendricks, Bryant lead way as Cubs beat Cardinals 8-4

+“This is what you look for,” Hendricks said.
+“These are the games you want to play in, games that have meaning like this.
+That’s why we play the game.
+Hopefully, we’ve got a lot of these left.”

 The Cubs came into the final weekend of the regular season with a franchise-record fourth straight trip to the postseason assured and their third division title in a row in sight.
-They began the day with a one-game lead over Milwaukee, with the Brewers playing Detroit on Friday night.
+They remained one game ahead of Milwaukee, which beat Detroit 6-5 on Friday night.

+The Cubs can clinch the NL Central on Saturday — and home-field advantage throughout the NL playoffs — with a win and a Brewers loss.

-St. Louis dropped its fourth in a row after being swept by Milwaukee.
+St. Louis matched a season high with its fourth straight loss after being swept by Milwaukee.
 The Cardinals came in trailing Los Angeles by a game for the second wild card, with the Dodgers visiting San Francisco.

+“Clearly the back is completely against the wall,” manager Mike Shildt said.

-Hendricks (14-11) gave up two runs and seven hits.
-The right-hander is 5-1 with a 1.52 ERA in his past seven outings.
+Hendricks (14-11) gave up two runs and seven hits .
+The right-hander is 5-1 with a 1.52 ERA in his past seven outings and has thrown a career-high 199 innings.

+“He’s pitched with his best stuff since I’ve known him,” Cubs manager Joe Maddon said.
+“There’s not many strikeouts, not a lot of swing-and-misses.
+But the velocity on the fastball, he’s back to the weaker contact in general.
+He looks strong. ...
+I just see a stronger version of Kyle.”

 Daniel Murphy had two hits, two runs and an RBI.
 He singled and scored in a two-run first, doubled and came around in the fifth, and added a sacrifice fly in the seventh.